katrodiyaarchil/katrodiyaarchil/README.md

 - 👋 Hi, I’m @katrodiyaarchil
 - 👀 I’m interested in Data Science and Machine Learning
-- 🌱 I’m currently learning B.Tech(IT)
+- 🌱 I’m currently Pursuing B.Tech(IT)
 - 💞️ I’m looking to collaborate on ...
+Machine Learning and Backend development
-- 📫 How to reach me katrodiyaarchil@gmail.com
+- 📫 Reach me at katrodiyaarchil@gmail.com

 <!---
 katrodiyaarchil/katrodiyaarchil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.